 Planning controls the use and development of land.

-Please note: Some codes in the Launceston Interim Planning Scheme 2015 are not identified by maps but may still be relevant to a use or development e.g. the Car Parking and Sustainable Transport Code, Buffer zones, Bushfire Prone land, Contaminated land, Heritage listings.
+Please note: Some codes in the Launceston Interim Planning Scheme 2015 are not identified by maps but may still be relevant to a use or development e.g. Car Parking and Sustainable Transport Code, Environmental Impacts and Attenuation Code, Bushfire Prone Areas Code, Potentially Contaminated Land Code etc.

 What you can do with your land

-Every property has a zone that has a particular objective/purpose and unique use and development controls.
+Every property has a zone and unique use and development controls.

-Where development is proposed the stated acceptable solution must be met (where applicable) to maintain the status of the use.
-If the acceptable solution is not met the development must meet the performance requirements so as not to be prohibited - for example, Permitted use may become Discretionary.
+Where development is proposed, an applicable acceptable solution must be met to maintain the status of the use.
+If the acceptable solution is not met, the development must meet the performance criteria so as not to be prohibited - for example, a Permitted use may become Discretionary.
+An acceptable solution is measurable and quantitative whereas the performance criteria is more subjective and qualitative.

 To find out how your land is zoned visit Planning Scheme Maps or My Planning Enquiry.